munwonjj/Classification_Project_LOL/mvp.md

 ### Minimum Viable Product (MVP)

 After trying out several different subsets of features, the model performed best when all features were included.
-With all the features included, \
+Below are the scores with all the features included
-F1 score was around 0.973

  Accuracy: 0.973 \
  Precision: 0.972 \